pjuu/pjuu/README.md

 ### Getting started

-Getting started working on Pjuu or deploying it yourself is quite easy.
-We will only cover development here and the following documentation is for Debian 7 (Wheezy) Linux (we are big fans), this should work with Ubuntu also.
+Getting started working on Pjuu or deploying it yourself is quite easy if you are familiar with Python.
+We will only cover development here and the following documentation is for Debian 8 (Jessie) Linux (we are big fans).
+Pjuu should work with and any other Linux distribution, however you will need to change the commands to fit.
+It has also been tested with FreeBSD, but this is beyond the scope of the README.

 We are presuming a fresh installation, this will setup the environment:

-Note: This will install Redis from wheezy-backports you may want to change this.
-Wheezy backports uses Redis version 2.8, you may already have a newer version, in Ubuntu for example.

-Note: This will install MongoDB from 10gen's own Debian repository.
-This is not always needed and your own distributions repository may do.

 ```
-$ sudo sh -c 'echo "deb http://ftp.uk.debian.org/debian wheezy-backports main" >> /etc/apt/sources.list'

-$ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv 7F0CEB10

-$ sudo sh -c 'echo "deb http://downloads-distro.mongodb.org/repo/debian-sysvinit dist 10gen" >> /etc/apt/sources.list'

 $ sudo apt-get update

-$ sudo apt-get install build-essential python-dev python-setuptools
+$ sudo apt-get install build-essential python-dev python-setuptools redis-server mongodb

-$ sudo apt-get install -t wheezy-backports redis-server
+# Install the Pillow dependencies

-$ sudo apt-get install mongodb-org
+$ sudo apt-get install libtiff5-dev libjpeg62-turbo-dev zlib1g-dev libfreetype6-dev liblcms2-dev libwebp-dev tcl8.5-dev tk8.5-dev python-tk

 $ sudo easy_install virtualenv